Divine Child High School offers the following academic scholarships to incoming freshmen:

 Academic scholarships are renewable if a student maintains Honor Roll status, meaning the total value of the scholarships range from $4,000 to $6,000 over four years.
 Scholarship announcements are included with the student's acceptance letter.

-Three Schmenk Scholarships are offered each year to incoming freshmen.
+Two Schmenk Scholarships are offered each year to incoming freshmen.
 Students complete an essay question on why they value a Catholic education.
-Two recipients receive a $3,500 scholarship good for freshman year.
-One student who also demonstrates financial need receives a $3,500 scholarship each year, or $14,000 over four years.
-Students who are offered an acceptance to our Class of '25 in late January can participate in this competition.
+The recipients receive a $3,500 scholarship good for freshman year.
+Students who are offered an acceptance to our Class of '26 in late January can participate in this competition.